top of page

 • Be patient as they slowly tell their stories.

-Build a relationship of trust and compassion if you want to uncover some of your most cherished family history stories.
+If you want to uncover some of your most cherished family history stories, build a relationship of trust and compassion.

 What To Do After Interviewing Your Family Member

-Once you've finished talking to your relatives about their past and your common ancestors, you're job as a family historian has just begun.
-Do the following things to ensure your ancestor's time benefits many.
+Once you've finished talking to your relatives about their past and your common ancestors, your job as a family historian has just begun.
+Do the following things to ensure your ancestors' time benefits many.

 1. Backup Your Files - Make multiple copies of your audio and

 2. Digitize Your Loved One's Artifacts - Scan or photograph any items your relatives share with you during the interview.
-You can use the FamilySearch Mobile App or the MyHeritage Mobile App to add these images to your family trees quickly.
+You can use the FamilySearch Mobile App or MyHeritage Mobile App to quickly add these images to your family trees.

 3. Edit the Files - You can use an audio editing program like Audacity or a video editing program like Pinnacle Studio or iMovie to edit the interview.
-You want to cut out the flubs, filler words, and rearrange the stories, so they flow better.
+You want to cut out the flubs and filler words and rearrange the stories so they flow better.
 Make your relative look A-MA-ZING in the recording

-5. Share clips of the interview - You can upload audio files to the FamilySearch Memories app in 5-minutes or less segments.
+5. Share clips of the interview—You can upload audio files to the FamilySearch Memories app in 5-minute or less segments.

 7. Create something - Whether you write a book, create a scrapbook, or make a video, do something with the interview that pieces together the photos, documents, artifacts, and stories into one enjoyable format.
 To learn how to create family history videos, check out my webinar.